 The most concise published guide to Glasgow's architecture is probably Glasgow at a Glance, by A.M.
 Doak and Andrew McLaren Young (4th ed., 1983).
 A much fuller, bulkier, and tarter survey is Glasgow, by Elizabeth Williamson, Anne Riches, and Malcolm Higgs (1990), a book heavily cribbed for the captions here.
 Both Doak and Williamson are organized chiefly as collections of photos with extended captions.
 For a sustained narrative history, see Andor Gomme and David Walker's Architecture of Glasgow (2nd ed., 1987).
 The late Professor Gomme's parents had a remarkable sense of humor, apparently naming their son not in some Hungarian tradition but because the child would either be this "and/or" something else.

-The Clyde is physically puny but historically mighty, once the home of a huge shipbuilding industry and still the central natural feature of the Glasgow landscape.
-Bridges now block ocean-going ships from reaching the center of the city.
-To serve those ships, the river was "improved," good news for shipping but not so good for anyone liking natural rivers.
-You ask about that bridge?
-OK, OK, take it easy.
+The Clyde is physically puny but historically mighty, once the home of a huge shipbuilding industry and still the central natural feature of Glasgow.
+See that bridge?

 A nice juxtaposition of new and old.

 Why is it that the eyebars, here linked together in combs, are so much more interesting than the nice new apartment buildings?
 One of life's little mysteries.